ifconfig vs ip What\'s Difference and Comparing Network Configuration?

-As network administrators or anyone dabbling in network troubleshooting, you will often come across the terms 'ifconfig' and 'ip'.
-Both these commands are used in Unix-based operating systems for network interface configuration, but what makes them different?
-In this article, we will dissect the differences, delve into some examples and their outputs to understand these commands better.
+As network administrators or anyone working with network troubleshooting, you will often encounter the commands ifconfig and ip.
+Both these commands are used in Unix-based operating systems for network interface configuration, but they have significant differences in capabilities, syntax, and maintenance status.

 Introduction to Ifconfig

 Ifconfig (Interface Configuration) is a system administration utility in Unix and Unix-like operating systems to configure, control, and query TCP/IP network interface parameters.
-It is a part of the net-tools package which has been there almost since the inception of Linux.
+It is part of the net-tools package which has been present since the early days of Linux.

 $ ifconfig